remorses/akarso/README.md

 -   Sign up at https://akarso.co
 -   Create and Admin Portal, choose a slug and add your supabase access token
--   Akarso will host an admin portal at `slug.tenants.akarso.co` where your users can setup SSO to your app
+-   Akarso will host an Admin Portal at `slug.tenants.akarso.co` where your users can setup SSO to your app
 -   You can redirect to the Admin Portal from your application with the `akarso` npm package, read how to setup it [in the dashboard](https://akarso.co)

 ## How it works